 About the Program

-The Program consists of two to three 1-hour exercise sessions per week for approximately twelve weeks.
-Sessions include exercise, nutrition counseling and education.
-Each program is tailored to meet a patient’s individual needs.
+The program consists of one-hour exercise sessions, one to two times per week for 12 weeks.
+Sessions include exercise, risk factor counseling, and patient education.
+The program is tailored to meet the needs of each individual patient.
 We provide each patient with:

 - Supervised exercise training